RammasEchor/RammasEchor.github.io/Week_Pages/Week14_Jul.md

 - Singleton: Ensures a class has only one instance.
 You can't instantiate new objects; only a static method returns the only object created of that type.

 #### Structural Pattern

+How to assemble objects and classes into larger structures while keeping flexibility.

+- Adapter: Converts the interface of one object, so that another object can understand it.
+It receives a call form the first object; and then it transforms that call into something that the second object can understand.
+- Bridge:

+    Lets you split a large class/set of classes in two separate hierarchies.
+This occurs when you want to extend a class in more than one independent dimension, and end up with an exponential growth of new classes.
+They key point is switching from inheritance to object composition.
+This means that the *abstraction* (the object you interact with) has an object of type *implementation*, which in turn it may be an interface.
+The *abstraction* receives calls, and in turn, calls methods on the *implementation*.

+- Composite: This pattern is based on the assumption of a hierarchy.
+Each element in a hierarchy implements a interface, so it does not matter which type of element you have under, you will be able to communicate with it.
+- Decorator: It is similar to the *builder* pattern.
+You wrap a base class in *decorators*: each decorator has a reference to the interface, and behavior that is added to each method call.
+The reference allows multiple wraps around the object.
+- Facade: Simplified interface to a library, a framework, or any other complex set of classes.
+It includes only those features that we care about.
+It may reference more facades to avoid polluting a single facade with unrelated features that might regress it to a complex struct.
+- Flyweight: Share common parts of state between multiple objects to avoid gobbling up the RAM.
+- Proxy: Placeholder for another object.
+Control access to the original object, and handles behavior like lazy initialization and deferred execution.
+This is useful when you have an object that uses a lot of resources, and you don't want to use it frequently.

+#### Behavioral patterns

+- Chain of responsibility: Helps with sequential tasks that may be integrated in a class o a large function.
+The key is to transform particular behavior into stand-alone objects called *handlers*.
+Each handler implements the same interface, and has a reference to another handler.
+This allows for creating chains of handlers.
+A handler may decide not to pass the request further down the chain, and stop any more processing, because it can handle the request, or any other reason.
+- Command: Turns a request into a stand-alone object that contains all information about the request.
+This means all the details like the object being called, the name of the method, and a list of arguments are in a separate class called *Command*.
+This class implements an interface for the commands.
+The *invoker* (object that uses the *Command* class) has a field for storing the command object.
+The sender is not responsible for creating this command.
+The command object may just have a method; `execute()`.
+- Iterator: Traverse elements of a collection without exposing its underlying representation.
+Instead of having the data struct have methods for traversing itself, this methods are extracted and sent to a class called `iterator`.
+Each data struct has a method for creating new iterators.
+- Mediator: Communication between components should pass through a special mediator object.
+- Memento: Similar to the *prototype* pattern, each object is responsible of creating a snapshot of itself.
+This may be used for various things, like rollback, but the important thing is that it does not break encapsulation.
+- Observer: The observer pattern suggests that you add a subscription mechanism to a publisher class, so individual objects may be notified from a stream of events coming from the publisher.
+- State: Lets an object alter its behavior when its internal state changes.
+Related to a Finite-State Machine.
+This pattern suggests that you create new classes for all states and extract each specific behavior into this classes.
+Each state class should have the same interface.
+- Strategy: Extract all the different ways a class may do something and put them into classes.
+The original class has a field for a reference of a strategy, and delegates the work to that class.
+The client passes the desired strategy into the original class.
+- Template method: Defines the skeleton of an algorithm in the superclass, but let subclasses override specific steps.
+This superclass is an abstract class, and has a layout of the algorithm.
+The concrete classes may not modify this layout, but can override the methods used in the layout.
+- Visitor: Separate algorithms from the objects on which they operate.
+You create a visitor, and each object receive this visitor and tells the visitor which methods to execute.

+### Databases